monkeecreate/KaizenCMS/README.md

 # KaizenCMS

 Just a CMS that is now open for business.
+All the good stuff is happening over on the [v1-wip branch](https://github.com/fleeting/KaizenCMS/tree/v1-wip).

 ## Requirements/Installing
 _Need to rewrite and clean up this section._